Sharpryan20/ci-project-2/README.md

 ## Future Features

-* Rather than clicking the start button and it loads straight into the quiz, it loads into a another section which you can find mulitple different quzzies.
+* Rather than clicking the start button and it loads straight into the quiz, it loads into another section which you can find multiple different quizzes.

-* Add additional quzzies including different genres, specific artists, specific time periods.
+* Add additional quizzes including different genres, specific artists, specific periods.

-* Add the ability to write your username and a highscore section so users can track not only their scores but other users.
+* Add the ability to write your username and a high score section so users can track not only their scores but other users.

 # Technologies used